 Buying (Long) a Put Option:

-Steps to Trading A Long Put
+Trading Steps for Long Put

 - Buy or go Long the Put Option

-- Remember that for futures option contracts in the U.S., one contract is for one futures contract.
+- Remember that for futures options contracts in the U.S., one contract is for one futures contract.
 So when you see a price of .20 cents for a Put option for Corn, you will have to pay $1000 for that option. (.20 cents x 5000 bushels = $1000), plus any commissions or fees.

 - A few points to consider:

-- If you feel prices may go higher but you need to protect your cash grain or livestock against a decline in prices &using no margin, then a Put option is probably the way to go.
-The reason being is three-fold.
-If you do buy a Put and prices do in fact go higher, then your Put option will lose value.
-However because the price has gone higher you will be able to make and lock-in higher priced cash sales, which should more than offset any premium you invested in the Put option(s).
+- If you feel prices may go higher, but you need to protect your cash grain or livestock against a decline in prices &using no margin, then a Put option is probably the way to go.
+The reason is three-fold.
+If you do buy a Put and prices do, in fact go higher, then your Put option will lose value.
+However, because the price has gone higher you will be able to make and lock-in higher priced cash sales, which should more than offset any premium you invested in the Put option(s).
 Second, if you buy Put Options and prices do decline, you are protected on your (ex: grain / livestock), at the Put’s strike price minus the premium you paid.
 Third, again if prices do decline you are protected as mentioned above but you will be able to hold onto your (ex: grain / livestock), knowing what price you have locked-in, and ride it out.
 If the market does in fact bottom and head higher you will be making cash sales at higher prices and you were able to sleep at night knowing you didn’t have to panic and make cash sales at lower prices.
 Plus you were not using margin to do this, so your risk is limited and a known factor.

 - Buying a Put is a net debit transaction, because you are paying for the Put.
 Your maximum risk is capped to the price you pay for the Put, and your maximum reward is uncapped until the underlying falls to zero.

 - Time decay works against your bought / long Put option.
 Give yourself plenty of time.
-Don’t be fooled into a false sense of security of thinking that buying shorter term, cheaper options are better.
-Compare a one month option to a 12-month option and divide the longer term option price by 12.
+Don’t be fooled into a false sense of security of thinking that buying shorter-term, cheaper options are better.
+Compare a one-month option to a 12-month option and divide the longer-term option price by 12.
 You will see that you are paying far less per month for the 12-month option.

 - Protect or Profit from a decline in the underlying price of the asset.